-Dr. Lee has published 20+ technical papers and 5+ patents covering the following topics: transceiver design for wireless communications, localization and vision-based reasoning for camera sensor networks, and energy-efficient routing and scheduling protocol design via convex optimization techniques for wireless sensor networks.
+Dr. Lee has published 20+ technical papers and 5+ patents covering the following topics: transceiver design for wireless communications, performance monitoring for cellular networks, design and applications of WiFi/802.15.4 sensor networks, localization and vision-based reasoning for camera sensor networks, and energy-efficient routing and scheduling protocol design via convex optimization techniques for wireless sensor networks.

 Dr. Lee was a recipient of the Charity Service Award by Hua Nan Commercial Bank in 1998, the National Taiwan University Presidential Award in 1997 and 1998, and the National Taiwan University Fellowship from 2000-2001, Pan Wen-Yuan Scholarship Award in 2006, AT&T Labs President Excellence Award in 2010, and named Young Entrepreneurs of the Future by Epoch Foundation in 2003.

 Dr. Lee received his Ph.D. in Electrical Engineering from Stanford University.
 He holds two master's degrees, one in Communication Engineering from National Taiwan University and one in Electrical Engineering from Stanford University, and a bachelor's degree in Electrical Engineering from National Taiwan University.